CnuUasLab/_JAM/README.md

 The map runs on an openlayers submodule in `views/index.html` To start redirect to the root direcotry of the repository and run `git submodule init` You should see something about git@openlayers/ol2.git show.
-Then run `git submodule update` the tools should clone into the ol2 direcotry in the root of the repository.
+Then run `git submodule update` the tools should clone into the ol2 directory in the root of the repository.